+Mickey’s Very Merry Christmas Party itinerary planning for Disney World.
 Countdown to Christmas!
-Mickey’s Very Merry Christmas Party at Disney World is the best time of year to visit!
 But you need a good plan and itinerary to have a glorious time!
 Get all the tips and tricks you need.

 While I don’t actively encourage guests to spend the day in the parks on the same day as a party, we had already made Fastpass and Dining reservations when we decided to attend the party.
 This also means that we won’t have the need to ride all the attractions during the party, as we have already done that during the day.

 Because we haven’t been there yet, we weren’t sure what was the best way to tour Mickey’s Very Merry Christmas Party with kids, so we did research.
 A lot of research.
 After canvasing the internets, social media and the brains of every Disney blogger I know personally, we have been able to put a very child-friendly, relaxed itinerary that hit all of the attractions and entertainment available, while leaving room for Character meet and greets.

 Here is the itinerary we have put together

 See it all at Mickey’s Very Merry Christmas Party